 - About Oslo

 - A Weekend in Oslo / 48 Hours

 - Things To Do in Oslo At Night

 - Oslo Bars

 - Where To Stay in Oslo

 - Oslo Airport

 Stay for – Stay for 2/3 nights.

 Safety Tips – The city is really safe to walk around.
 Oslo is full of friendly, helpful people if you get lost and need a hand.
-You’ll often find the locals just wandering around too.
-The only danger you may encounter is a moose!
+There is barely any crime making it a great city for solo female travel.